Top of the page

 This statement is published in line with section 54 (1) of the Modern Slavery Act 2015.
 It has been approved by Daniel Scott, Operations Director, for the financial year ending September 2023.
 It is reviewed on a yearly basis.

-MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT 2023 to 2024
+MODERN SLAVERY AND HUMAN TRAFFICKING 2024 to 2025

-Robert Scott & Sons Ltd are a manufacturing and janitorial products supplier with a head office based in North West England and over 2000 customers worldwide.
+Robert Scott & Sons Ltd is a manufacturing and janitorial products supplier with a head office based in North West England and over 2000 customers worldwide.
 With around 220 employees, all our workforce, whether employed directly or through an employment agency are recruited from within the UK and employed in the UK.

 The supply chain includes the sourcing of raw materials including mop yarns, knitting yarns and plastics, locally, nationally and worldwide.